Your 9-Ho-Ho-Ho-1 Holiday Playlist is here!

 “Every Day Will Be Like a Holiday” by William Bell

-If you’re looking for some sweet Southern soul to add to your Christmas playlist, you can’t do much better than the album “Christmas in Soulsville.”
-In fact, the compilation of Stax Record’s best holiday tunes is so essential that I couldn’t pick just one.
-Our first entry comes from the criminally underrated singer William Bell, whose “Every Day Will Be Like a Holiday” was named “the Greatest Christmas record of all time” by Hot Press Magazine.
+If you’re looking for some sweet Southern soul to add to your Christmas playlist, you can’t do much better than the album Christmas in Soulsville.
+In fact, the compilation of Stax Record’s best holiday tunes is so essential that we couldn’t pick just one.
+Our first entry comes from the underrated singer William Bell, whose Every Day Will Be Like a Holiday was named “the Greatest Christmas record of all time” by Hot Press Magazine.
 Once you hear it, it’s easy to understand why.

 “Santa Claus is Coming to Town” by Booker T. & the MGs

-In 1966, Memphis’ greatest house band released their holiday album “In the Christmas Spirit,” a collection of twelve funky instrumental covers of holiday standards.
+In 1966, Memphis’ greatest house band released their holiday album In the Christmas Spirit, a collection of twelve funky instrumental covers of holiday standards.
 As always, the team of Booker T. Jones, Steve Cropper, Duck Dunn, and Al Jackson, Jr. proves irresistible.

 “Silver Bells” by McKenna Bray

-One of the newest songs on our list, “Silver Bells” finds singer-songwriter McKenna Bray tackling a holiday classic with her signature sound: sweet vocals over a country-tinged instrumental.
-If you haven’t heard of McKenna Bray yet, then do yourself a favor, because she’s undoubtedly one of the Bluff City’s fastest rising stars.
+One of the newest songs on our list, Silver Bells finds singer-songwriter McKenna Bray tackling a holiday classic with her signature sound: sweet vocals over a country-tinged instrumental.
+If you haven’t heard of McKenna Bray yet, then do yourself a favor, because she’s undoubtedly a rising star in Memphis

 “Soulful Christmas” by Tav Falco

 For nearly four decades, Tav Falco has reigned as one of the Mid-South’s greatest musical eccentrics and revivalists.
-In 2017, he graced us with the album “A Tav Falco Christmas,” a collection of both standards and obscure tracks all recorded at Sam Phillips Recording studio.
-While the album has plenty of stand-outs, my favorite is the funky “Soulful Christmas.”
+In 2017, he graced us with the album A Tav Falco Christmas, a collection of both standards and obscure tracks all recorded at Sam Phillips Recording studio.
+While the album has plenty of stand-outs, our favorite is the funky Soulful Christmas.

 “Awake on Christmas Break” by Robby Grant

 This low-fi jingle comes from Robby Grant, a prolific musician whose credits include groups such as Mellotron Variations, Vending Machine, and Mouserocket.
-If you enjoy this DIY ditty, be sure to check out the album “Put a Quarter in the Christmas Vending Machine,” which is filled with similar gems.
+If you enjoy this DIY ditty, be sure to check out the album Put a Quarter in the Christmas Vending Machine, which is filled with similar gems.

 "The Christmas Song" by Al Green

-Released in 1983 after his incredible string of hit records had ended, Al Green’s “The Christmas Album” proved that the iconic soul singer still had it.
-While the album’s song selection may be a bit predictable, Green’s joyous singing makes it a worthwhile endeavor.
+Released in 1983 after his incredible string of hit records had ended, Al Green’s The Christmas Album proved that the iconic soul singer still had it.
+Green’s joyous singing makes it a worthwhile endeavor for a Memphis Christmas.

 “Merry Christmas, Pretty Baby” by Jessie Mae Hemphill